Finance Act 2014

 Groups Affected

-• Individuals: Changes to income tax rates, allowances, reliefs, and capital gains tax will directly affect individuals' tax liabilities.
+- Individuals: Changes to income tax rates, allowances, and the introduction of a transferable allowance for married couples will affect individuals' tax liabilities.
+Pensioners will see changes to pension flexibility rules.

 Powered by nyModel